 The new law allows both “pedal-assist” and “throttle” bicycles.
 In order to ensure that New Jersey is in line with federal definitions, the new law states that the bicycle must “meet the requirements of one of the following classifications: “class 1 low-speed electric bicycle” which means a low-speed electric bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the bicycle reaches the speed of 20 miles per hour; or “class 2 low-speed electric bicycle” which means a low-speed electric bicycle equipped with a motor that may be used exclusively to propel the bicycle, and that is not capable of providing assistance when the bicycle reaches the speed of 20 miles.”

 Low-speed electric bicycles must follow all the regulations established for traditional bicycles.
 This means there is no need for a license or registration.
 However, riders must continue to comply with all the laws that apply to vehicles, such as obeying traffic signals and following the direction of traffic.
 Like bicycles, e-bikes will be allowed to park on sidewalks, as long as they do not block pedestrian access.
-Whether an e-bike is allowed to ride on sidewalks will be up to local municipalities.

 Additionally, the definition of motorized bicycles have been expanded.
 Aside from continuing to allow gas-powered vehicles, electric bicycles that can achieve speeds between 20 mph and 28 mph now fall under this classification.
 These vehicles will still require a driver’s license and registration from the MVC.